dankocevski/GRBModel/README.md

 **Introduction**

 GRBModel is an IDL routine that generates synthetic fast rise exponential decay (FRED) gamma-ray burst light curve pulses.
-The code uses the empirical hardness-intensity (Golenetskii 1993) and hardness-fluence (Liang & Kargatis 1996) correlations to model the evolution of a user-supplied GRB spectrum, which is folded through a detector repsonse to produce a count light curve.
+The code uses the empirical hardness-intensity (<a href="http://adsabs.harvard.edu/abs/1983Natur.306..451G">Golenetskii 1983</a>) and hardness-fluence (<a href="http://adsabs.harvard.edu/abs/1996Natur.381...49L">Liang & Kargatis 1996</a>) correlations to model the evolution of a user-supplied GRB spectrum, which is folded through a detector repsonse to produce a count light curve.
 The detector responses from the Fermi Gamma-ray Burst Monitor (GBM) and Burst and Transient Telescope (BATSE) are currently supported.

 GRBModel.pro has served as the basis for the population synthesis code used in the following papers: